oraclekid12/rulebook2024/content.md

 Note that all modifications made to a minion's stealth or intercept remain in effect for the duration of the action.
 Increased stealth and intercept return to normal after the action is resolved.

+### **SUMMARY OF THE COURSE OF AN ACTION**

+An action is performed in seven steps:

+**1. Action is announced**: Declare a basic action, play an action card from hand, or use an action provided by a card in play and lock the minion who is performing the action.\
+**2. As the action is announced** Following the announcement of an action, Methuselahs have the opportunity to play cards and use effects "as the action is announced."
+This process follows normal sequencing rules.
+After each Methuselah declines to play a card or generate an effect, this step concludes.\
+**3. Modifications to the action**
+ Action modifiers and reaction cards can be played during an action at any time after the action has been announced until its resolution.
+Both can alter properties of the action, like action modifiers to increase the bleed amount further (e.g. Conditioning) or reactions to reduce the bleed amount (e.g. Protected District).
+The effect of an action modifier or a reaction card lasts for the duration of the current action.\
+**4. Evaluation of block attempts** To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept after every methuselah has passed on the opportunity to use another effect.
+The action is blocked if the blocker's intercept is equal to or greater than the acting minion's stealth.\
+**5. Modifications after blocks are declined** If no block attempt was successful or if all Methuselahs have declined to block, there is another opportunity to play cards or use effects before the action resolution step\
+**6. Action resolution** Actions are successful when unblocked.
+All costs are paid and the effects of the action, including any modifications made, are simultaneously applied.
+If the action was blocked, it is unsuccessful and the combat initiated by block resolution becomes the action's resolution.\
+**7. After action resolution** This is considered the final step of the action.
+After all effects are handled, there is a chance to play cards which are only usable after action resolution.
+If an action card was used, it is now burned.

+> **FAILING ACTIONS**\
+> \
+> Some cards can make actions **fail**.
+Actions that fail are similar to actions that have been blocked except that
+> there is no blocker and no combat.
+Only cards playable "after action resolution" can still be played.

 <details>
 <summary>Sequencing - maybe move to Block resolution?</summary>